What is a barrister?

 What’s the difference between barristers and solicitors?

 In England and Wales, the legal profession is divided into two main groups: barristers and solicitors.
 Their work can often overlap as both offer legal advice and they represent and defend people and organisations.
-Solicitors work at a law firm or organisation and their work can range across a variety of practice areas.
-Some solicitors go on to become barristers.
+Most solicitors work at a law firm but there are those at other organisations, such as the Government.
+Their work can range across a variety of practice areas.
+Some solicitors can transfer to the Bar to qualify as barristers.
+This is determined by the Bar Standards Board.

 Solicitors are often approached by a client (a member of the public or organisation) first.
 Usually, the solicitor then approaches a barrister to represent their client - this is known as instructing a barrister.
 The barrister will then provide specialist advice on the area of law they practice in and advocate on the client’s behalf.